Elewekeadanma/surfs_up/README.md

 # surfs_up
 ---
 ##  Overview of the Project
 The purpose of this project is to analyze weather data set realized from an island.
-With this information, you will be able to predict the best times to open a Surf shop which will ice cream and surf boards to the locals.
+With this information, you will be able to predict the best time to open a Surf shop which will ice cream and surf boards to the locals.

 ---
 ##  Results